 Documenting a patient assessment in the notes is something all medical students need to practice.
 This guide discusses the SOAPframework (Subjective, Objective, Assessment, Plan), which should help you structure your documentation in a clear and consistent manner.
 You might also find our other documentation guides helpful.

 The subjective section of your documentation should include how the patient is currently feeling and how they’ve been since the last review in their own words.

-So as part of your assessment you may ask:
+As part of your assessment, you may ask:

 “How are you today?”

-“How have you been since the last time I saw you?”
+“How have you been since the last time I reviewed you?”

 “Have you currently got any troublesome symptoms?”

 If the patient mentions multiplesymptoms you should explore each of them, having the patient describe them in their ownwords.